elephantscale/es-training-new/google-cloud/slides/Dataproc.md

 * Google Cloud Dataproc is a easy to use, fast, low cost, and fully managed service that lets you run Spark and Hadoop on the Google Cloud Platform.

-* Cloud Dataproc clusters have an agent to manage the Cloud Datproc cluster.
+* Cloud Dataproc clusters have an agent to manage the Cloud Dataproc cluster.

 * Dataproc uses Compute Engine, Cloud Storage, and Cloud Ops tools.